yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 supplied for you in Studio.

 ============================================
-Define When Discussions Are Closed to Posts
+Define When Discussions Are Closed
 ============================================

-To define when discussions are closed to new posts, and when they reopen:
+To define when discussions are closed to new contributions and when they reopen:

 #.
 Open your course in Studio.